callebedrums/sea/README.md

 The 'fields' attribute is obviously the fields of our model.
 It can contain how many fields as you want, and each field can be any primitive type or functions, but they can never be an object.
 If a field is defined as a function, it have to return a primitive value that will be assigned to field definitely when a new model instance is instantiated.

 There are tow more attributes that are able to be defined in the fields declaration objects, 'methods' and 'url';

 The 'methods' attribute is an optional object that contain just methods that can be seen like a instance methods.
 All model instance have access to this methods;

-The 'url' attribute is optional and have to be a sttring representing the resource endpoint.
-By default, the Sea calculate the url as '/' + model_name.uncapitalize() + '/:id/'.
+The 'url' attribute is optional and has to be a sttring representing the resource endpoint.
+By default, Sea calculates the url as '/' + model_name.uncapitalize() + '/:id/'.
 The :id is replaced by the instance id when any instance operation is made.

 The 'settings' parameter is used to configure the ngResource service to this specifc model.
 We'll see more details about it further ahead.